stiles/data/#detetefacebook/README.md

 This dataset lists more than 59,000 tweets featuring the [#deletefacebook](https://twitter.com/search?q=%23deletefacebook&src=typd) hashtag.

 The data were scraped from Twitter using the [tweep](https://github.com/haccer/tweep) Python library.
-They range from Feb.
-28 to March 21.
+They range from midnight (UTC) Feb.
+28 to 12:07 a.m.
+(UTC) March 24.

-The dataset has 59,213 tweets and nine fields.
+The dataset has 108,608 tweets and nine fields.

 Field | Description
 ------------ | -------------